Convert Pounds of Sugar to Teaspoons

 Many experts are adamant that dry ingredients like sugar should be measured by weight instead of volume, especially when used for baking.

-The reason is that the density of different sugars vary slightly, so volume measurements will likely yield an incorrect amount of ingredient.
+The reason is that the density of different sugars varies slightly, so volume measurements will likely yield an incorrect amount of ingredients.
 Additionally, when using a cup or tablespoon, the amount that the sugar is compressed and above or under the measurement line will alter the actual amount.

 Pounds and teaspoons are both units used to measure sugar.
 Keep reading to learn more about each unit of measure.

-What is a Pound?
+What Is a Pound?

 The pound is a US customary and imperial unit of weight.
 Pounds can be abbreviated as lb; for example, 1 pound can be written as 1 lb.